Anttthea/MatrixFactorization_SGD_Spark/README.md

 6040,1096,4
 6040,1097,4
 ```
-* Script eval_acc.log is intended for evaluating the algorithm performance by calculating reconstruction error in matrix factorization
+* Script eval_acc.log is intended for algorithm performance evaluation by calculating reconstruction error in matrix factorization

 ## Pre requisites